Far right

 Constant clashes

-Garriga's string of emails and letters to Ortega cover a variety of issues.
-In April, according to sources within the leadership, the Catalan leader lamented that he had not informed the general secretary's office about his visit to the Torrelavega municipal group, "a party event with political content."
-"I understand that this is a communication error and that, although you followed the established channels, the information did not reach this office, with the resulting disruption to coordination that I'm sure you understand, and the resulting dysfunctions."
-He concluded with a plea that would be repeated in the following months: "You are aware, given the positions you have held, of the importance of working in a coordinated manner and following procedures," he declared.
+The string of emails and letters from Ignacio Garriga to Ortega cover a variety of issues.
+In April, according to sources within the leadership, the Catalan leader expressed his regret that the general secretary's office had not been informed of his visit to the Torrelavega municipal group, "a party event with political content."
+"I understand this to be a communication error and that, although you followed the established channels, the information did not reach this office, with the resulting disruption to coordination that I'm sure you understand, and the resulting dysfunctions."
+He concluded with a plea that would be repeated in the following months: "You are aware, given the positions you have held, of the importance of working in a coordinated manner and following procedures," he told him.

 "It doesn't add up"

 The crux of the matter is the "serious violation of internal rules," drawn up by Ortega himself when he was Abascal's second-in-command.
-All of this is to publicly question the party's strategy, which Garriga himself points out is a "very serious offense."
-But he also goes so far as to criticize Ortega for using "the narrative that Genoa is trying to impose."
-However, in this open confrontation, the last email reminded him that he greeted critics like Espinosa with "affection," despite having written "scathing reports" against him to expel him.
+All of this to publicly question the party's strategy, which the leadership reminded him is a "very serious offense."
+But he is also criticized for using "the narrative that the party headquarters in Genoa is trying to impose."
+In this open confrontation, the latest email also reminded him that he greeted critics like Espinosa with "affection," despite having written "scathing reports" against him to expel him.

-But he also resorts to the electoral factor.
-"All the polls, all the internal studies, and all the media impact analyses agree: your profile, far from being an asset, is now an electoral liability, and you're not even capable of unsettling Almeida's disastrous administration, where no poll indicates growth for Vox," he retorted.
+But the leadership also resorted to the electoral factor.
+"All the polls, all the internal studies, and all the media impact analyses agree: your profile, far from being an asset, is now an electoral liability, and you aren't even capable of unsettling Almeida's disastrous administration, in which no poll indicates growth for Vox."

-Before Christmas, Ortega was expelled from the state leadership and in January he was also removed from his position as justice spokesperson, while being sent to the back benches of the lower house, far from Abascal and emerging figures like the newly appointed deputy spokesperson, Carlos Hernández QueroHe railed against each of these decisions, saying he didn't "understand" them: "It's unfair," he said of the first major dismissal last year.
+Before Christmas, Ortega was expelled from the state leadership and in January he was also removed from his position as justice spokesperson, while being sent to the back benches of the lower house, far from Abascal and emerging figures like the newly appointed deputy spokesperson Carlos Hernández QueroHe railed against each of these decisions, saying he didn't "understand" them: "It's unfair," he said of last year's first dismissal.